 - knowing how to create or choose color palettes for people with color-vision impairments;

-- knowing many packages that provide colors and functions for dealing with color.
+- finding R packages that provide colors and functions for dealing with color.

 D.1.1 Colors vs. color palettes